baabelfish/gpm/README.md

 }
 ```

-You shouldn't install software like i3 with this unless you know what you're
+You shouldn't install software like i3 with tpm unless you know what you're
 doing.
 It's purpose here is to provide a more complex example.

 # Commands